ExperimentalHypothesis/atma-fm/README.md

 ```

 The LINUX_LOG_PATH normally points to logfile from Icegenerator.
 If you do not have it installed, it doesn't matter, the website will still work, the only thing is that you will have an empty playlist.
 You just have to specify some path, even if it is fictional.

+This file has to be located at the root of your application folder (at the same level as run.py file).
+Be sure you add this .env file to gitignore and never push it to remote repo.

 ## Run